rayxke/kiritos-classroom/site/content/sks/spring2023/english-research/final-paper.md

 - Example "Jon_120155_Kirito_FinalPaper.docx"
 - Example "Kevin_120155_Kirito_FinalPaper.docx"
 - Files not properly named **may receive a zero** for this assignment (and a BIG frownie face)
-- You will be expected to produce a fully reference review of literature (research report) that shall be 800 words or more in length and conform to all MLA standards.
+- You will be expected to produce a fully reference review of literature (research report) that shall be 800 words or more in length and conform to all MLA/APA standards.
 - Example papers will be given in class time.
 Multiple drafts and preparation will be involved in this extensive process as you gather source material.
 - 40% of score comes from the final version of the term paper.
 ## Grading